by Sasha Alyson

 Sources and further reading

 This story has generated considerable dispute.
 It is not intended to be a full history of schools, nor of education (two quite different things, often lumped together).
 I’ve merely tried to explain the puzzling fact that so many schools around the world share similar attributes, which don’t have much to do with meaningful education.
 From what I can learn, this is because they evolved – with many adaptations along the way – from the Prussian system.
+Many people sent further questions or criticisms, I have addressed them in: More about the Prussian System.

 1. Girls Marching in Lockstep is from the Global Partnership for Education website, 28 Feb.
 2020.
 (The layout has changed since then but the picture is still posted.)